 The use of positive pressure ventilation can lead to barotrauma, volutrama and possible development of a pneumothorax.
 These complications can be entirely avoided with the use of BCV.

 BCV offers effective, even and natural ventilation without risk to the patient and can be applied by virtually anyone with minimal training.

 BCV will also facilitate the clearance of secretions in contrasts to PPV, which compounds secretions.

 BCV provides the only real solution to the complexities encountered in delivering life saving ventilation in such mass events.

 Standard positive pressure ventilators require intensive training, clinical personnel to provide application, and are generally time consuming to apply.
 Combitube intubation is used for airway control and ventilation.
 Unfortunately, combitube intubation requires a skilled provider who performs this procedure on a frequent basis.
 During an emergency situation, ventilating patients quickly and effectively is key.
 In the event of a mass casualty scenario, such as a pandemic, this simply isn’t feasible.
 There are neither the facilities, nor the skilled personnel required for this to be achieved.
 With the Hayek MRTX, this is easily achieved.

 In a mass casualty situation, persons of little medical skill will be required to care for patients.
-Biphasic Cuirass Ventilation does not require skilled medical professionals, a almost anyone can apply BCV to a patient with minimal training.
-BCV minimizes risks and complications, leading to significantly better patient outcomes.
+Biphasic Cuirass Ventilation does not require skilled medical professionals, and almost anyone can apply BCV to a patient with minimal training.
+BCV minimizes risks and complications, leading to significantly better patient outcomes during emergencies, including pandemics.

 A comparison of the Hayek MRTX versus SNS/portable ventilators: